marttcw/marttkfmanager/README.md

 * Directory entrybox binded to keyboard-enter
 * Flexably uses between units (Bytes to YiB) on file sizes
 * \xa0 used instead of _

-## To-Do; Plans for later releases:

-* Add find/search entrybox
-* Add configuration button and window
-* Main and About window style change